1

 -

-Pruning Instructions: Cut back in late winter to early spring before new growth begins
+Pruning Instructions: Cut back in late winter to encourage new growth -

-Planting Depth: Plant at the same depth as it was in the pot
+Planting Depth: Plant at same depth as in nursery container -

 Share